 It was once instrumental in observing the comings and goings of London folk who assembled in Trafalgar Square to protest using their freedom of speech rights.

-This hidden gems in London, hidden is plain sight, is worth seeking out next during your trip to London.
+This secret place in London, hidden in plain sight, is worth seeking out next during your trip to London.

 Postman’s Park Has Interesting History